Devo Program (6th-8th grade)

 Year Round (May 1 to April 4) …….. $2210

 All seasonal programs at reduced rate, bi-annual payment plan available.

 ASD Sports accommodation: We offer a late-start option during ASD XC Running, Skiing and Track seasons to accommodate athletes doing school sports.
 Standard session will run 4:45-6:15pm, with a late-start meetup option at 5:15pm.

 - APU (map link) – Meet on the lawn in front of Atwood Center.

 - Hilltop Ski Area (map link) – Meet at the far end of the inner parking area at the Nordic Ski Trailhead.

-- Kincaid Park (map link) – Dryland Activity: Meet at the ‘soccer ball’ patio along the paved path near the chalet.
-On Snow: Meet on the north side of the lower parking lot.
+- Kincaid Park (map link) – Meet on the north side of the lower parking lot.
+(Below Gong Hill)

 - Glen Alps (map link) – Meet at the main trailhead.